Celestial Gluon Amplitudes from the Outside In: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we have argued that, given a realization of the hard or soft gluon OPE of the form in~\eqref{eq:opdef} where the scalar correlators obey the constraint~\eqref{eq:scalarconstraint}, that we can find a scalar background for SDYM coupled to a scalar field.
-Further, in the limit where the coupling to the scalar vanishes and the strength of the background diverges, gluon scattering amplitudes match those computed by the candidate two-dimensional theory.
+In this work, we have argued that, given a realization of the hard or soft gluon OPE of the form in~\eqref{eq:opdef} obeying the constraint~\eqref{eq:scalarconstraint}, we can find a background for SDYM coupled to a scalar field where gluon scattering amplitudes match those computed by the two-dimensional theory in a decoupling limit.
 We defined conditions on the three-point function of these scalar operators such that a bulk scalar background exists and described two explicit examples where this is the case.

 Additionally, we observed that the level of the boundary Kac-Moody is a coupling constant for a $\phi \Tr F^2$ interaction.
 When the level is non-zero, bare scalar operators appear in the gluon-gluon operator product expansion as conformally soft modes of a bulk fourth-order axion.
 This suggests that the scalar part of the gluon operator is the boundary dual to a special bulk scalar field with a particular coupling to the field strength.